SingleAccretion/Dotnet-Runtime.Dev/README.md

 #### `spmi.ps1` - wrapper over `superpmi.py`

 Ordinarily, invoking `superpmy.py`, especially in cross-targeting and filtering scenarios, can be quite verbose.
 This script is meant to optimize that friction away.
-Additioanlly, it provides retry loop support for downloading collections, where one can kill the python process and have it start over, which can be useful in cases (such as putting the computer to sleep, accidentally), where the download process "freezes".
+Additioanlly, it provides retry loop support for downloading collections, where one can kill the python process and have it start over, which can be useful in cases (such as accidentally putting the computer to sleep), where the download process "freezes".

 Note the somewhat inordinate way in which the script takes arguments: they are all positional, and must be in strict order (defined below), except if the effective values used are the same as default ones.
 This means that, e. g., both `spmi win-x64 bench` and `spmi bench` are legal, but `spmi bench win-x64` is not.